Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - Sharing may be limited by storage capacity on the client devices.
 - Client devices may have limited hardware, compromising performance - *it is common for networks architects to provision more bandwidth for servers than clients*.

 Some of these challenges can be mitigated by hosting your file shares on a File Server, but considering serving files is a relatively simple task, a whole server may not be efficient.
-Another solution is to use a dedicated applicance just for this task, called a Network Attached Storage device, or a NAS.
+Another solution is to use a dedicated applicance just for this task, called a `Network Attached Storage` device, or a `NAS`.
 You can just fill it with hard disks, create shares, users, and permissions, connect to the network, and you're done.

 However, even with a NAS you are still limited by capacity, and reliant upon local power and networking.

-**Azure Files** storage offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) or Network File System (NFS) protocols.
+`Azure Files` storage offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) or Network File System (NFS) protocols.

 Azure Files file shares can be mounted for access by cloud or on-premises deployments.
-- SMB Azure file shares are accessible from Windows, Linux, and macOS clients.
+- **SMB** Azure file shares are accessible from Windows, Linux, and macOS clients.
-- NFS Azure Files shares are accessible from Linux or macOS clients.
+- **NFS** Azure Files shares are accessible from Linux or macOS clients.
 - Additionally, SMB Azure file shares can be syncronised with local Windows Servers using Azure File Sync.
 This allows for fast, low latency, local access to files, with changes sync'd back to your Azure Files shares.

 Key benefits include:
-- Azure Files uses the same protocols that users, administrators, and developers are familiar with, so should seamlessly fit into existing workflows.
+- Azure Files uses the **same protocols** that users, administrators, and developers are familiar with, so should seamlessly fit into existing workflows.
 - As a fully managed service Microsoft is repsonsible for maintenance activities, upgrading capacity as demand grows, and ensuring the shares are resilient and highly available.
-- Manage Azure Files with Azure Portal, Storage Explorer, PowerShell, or Azure CLI.
+- Manage Azure Files with **Azure Portal**, **Storage Explorer**, **PowerShell**, or **Azure CLI**.

 ### Azure Queues
 When developing a web app there are typically multiple components, at the very least a user facing front-end, and a back-end which does the processesing.